 The Sicilian people fully demonstrate their hatred of wastefulness with this dish.
 Frittula is made from the leftovers of slaughtered animals after butchers have used up all the useful parts.
 Frittula ingredients include ground bones, skin, fat, and meat scraps.

 People make Frittula by deep-frying the mixture in pig lard before seasoning it with herbs and serving with buns.
+The locals also enjoy this delicacy with focaccia or wrapped in waxed paper.
 Many young Sicilians don’t even dare to taste it, but how about you?

 May The Sicilian Foods Be With You